bentice/bentice.github.io/index.md

 * [Shelves](https://3soz4.codesandbox.io/) an app that displays books in different shelves and also searches for new books to add using the [Udacity Books Lender API](https://reactnd-books-api.udacity.com/)

-* [Would You Rather Star Wars](https://6p7k8.codesandbox.io/) a Star Wars Would You Rather Game using React, Redux, and Ant Design
+* [Star Wars Would You Rather](https://8jq54.csb.app/#/) a Star Wars Would You Rather Game using React, Redux, and Ant Design

+* [Mobile-Flashcards](https://github.com/bentice/mobile-flashcards) a mobile app for making flashcards and quizing yourself made with react native.

 ## [Location, Location, Location...](http://rpubs.com/ben_tice/restzipcodes)